 The financial impact of abuse and neglect can be significant.
 Medical expenses can quickly add up to tens of thousands of dollars.
 Your loved one might also need additional surgical procedures or physical therapy.
 Without proper legal representation, your family could be forced to pay the bills related to the abuse or neglect.

 That’s not right but George can help you avoid such financial hardship.
 George understands that many people spent their lives carefully planning for their retirement.
 Now, a major crisis could suddenly derail all those plans.

 Your case is about more than just money.
 It’s about preventing elder abuse from happening again at your loved one’s facility.
-It’s about holding abusers accountable and making nursing homes safer for every resident.
+It’s about holding abusers accountable and making our elders safer.
 Contact our law firm right now.
-Atlanta nursing home abuse attorney George S. Johnson passionately protects the rights of injury victims and their families statewide.
+Atlanta nursing home abuse attorney George S. Johnson passionately protects the rights of injury victims and their families throughout Georgia.